 The following chemicals are listed first by their common name, then by trade names used for the homeowner market.
 The chemical and its uses are then described.

-Captan (Hi-Yield Captan Fungicide, Bonide Captan Fruit and Ornamental)—One of the best all-around, general-purpose fungicides to control a huge variety of plant diseases, but it is not very good against powdery mildews and rusts.
+Captan (Hi-Yield Captan Fungicide, Bonide Captan Fruit and Ornamental)—One of the best all-around, general-purpose fungicides to manage a huge variety of plant diseases, but it is not very good against powdery mildews and rusts.
 Captan is labeled for ornamentals, lawns, vegetables, and fruit, sometimes alone or in mixes with other pesticides.
-It works well to control leaf spots, blights, and fruit and vegetable rots.
+It works well to manage leaf spots, blights, and fruit and vegetable rots.
 It is compatible with many other fungicides but cannot be mixed with oils, lime, or strongly alkaline (soapy-feeling) materials.
 If you use the powdered formulation you will need to agitate (shake, swirl, etc.) the tank to keep it mixed up.

 Copper-based compounds (Monterey Liqui-Cop and many other names with the word copper in them)—There are many copper products available including copper sulfate, copper octanoate, and copper-ammonium complex.
 Bordeaux mixture, made by adding copper sulfate and calcium hydroxide to water, was the first fungicide.
-It still is used extensively in France to control downy mildew on grapes.
+It still is used in France to manage downy mildew on grapes.
 It is a highly effective fungicide that stays on the plant surface even after several rains.
 Usually it is used as a dormant spray as it may burn young tissues.
-The copper most commonly obtained is labeled for use on many fruits, nuts, ornamentals, and a few vegetables.
+The copper-based products most commonly obtained for the home are labeled for use on many fruits, nuts, ornamentals, and a few vegetables.
 It controls many fungal and bacterial cankers, galls, blights, and leaf spots.
-Experts recommend copper for many plants and diseases not listed on labels because the federal agencies have decided that no tolerance levels need to be established due to copper’s low toxicity and insolubility in water.

-Horticultural and Botanical Oils (Neem Oils such as Concern Garden Defense or Green Light Rose Defense, R-T-U Year-Round Spray Oil, Jojoba Oils such as E-Rase)—Some of these are petroleum derived oils while others are from plants.
+Horticultural and Botanical Oils (Neem Oils such as Concern Garden Defense, R-T-U Year-Round Spray Oil, Jojoba Oils such as Eco E-Rase)—Some of these are petroleum derived oils while others are from plants.
 These are effective when powdery mildew has gotten away on you.
 These products are good eradicants of the fungus if you get excellent coverage of the plant surfaces.
 Do not use when plants are wet from rain, irrigation or dew otherwise you get poor coverage (since oil and water do not mix).
 Some oils such as neem oil have a lot of paraffin and may freeze up at low (less than 40°F) temperatures.
 Just use warm water to get it back in solution.
 Overall, the neem oils have not done as well for disease management as other horticultural oils in western Oregon.

-Lime sulfur or calcium polysulfide (Bonide Lime Sulfur, Hi-Yield Improved Lime Sulfur)—Lime and sulfur boiled together create calcium polysulfide, a foul-smelling but effective fungicide.
+Lime sulfur or calcium polysulfide (none to list)—Lime and sulfur boiled together create calcium polysulfide, a foul-smelling but effective fungicide.
 It is primarily used as a dormant spray because it can burn young foliage.
 However, it can be safely used on some crops when diluted with a larger amount of water.
 It is labeled for several ornamentals and fruits and controls powdery mildew, scab, brown rot, peach leaf curl, rusts, and mites.
 Most of the home-targeted products in small packages are no longer available.
 You can still use products you already have on your shelf but might not find any new ones in retail stores.
 Larger packaging can be found but more difficult to use in small quantities.

-Soaps (Safer’s Insect Killing Soap)—These are effective on powdery mildew if you use them often and get excellent coverage of the plant surfaces.
+Soaps (Safer’s Insect Killing Soap and many others)—These are effective on powdery mildew if you use them often and get excellent coverage of the plant surfaces.
 Also has activity on soft-bodied insects.

 Sulfur (Safer Garden Fungicide, Bonide Sulfur Plant Fungicide and many other names with the word sulfur in them)—Elemental sulfur alone is active against powdery mildews, some rusts, leaf blights, and fruit rots.
 It also is active against mites.
 It is labeled for fruits, beans, and many ornamentals.
 Shorter application intervals are needed with sulfur when compared to other products.
 Sulfur is active as a vapor only within a certain temperature range.
-If the temperature is over 85 to 90°F at the time of application, some foliage may burn.
-At low temperatures, no fungicidal activity will occur.
+If the temperature is over 85°F to 90°F at the time of application, some foliage may burn.
 Some plants, like ‘Concord’ grapes or apricots, are sensitive to sulfur and will burn at any temperature.

 Compared to nematicides and insecticides, these fungicides have low toxicity.
 One would have to eat, drink, or breathe very large quantities to have any immediate or short-term effect on one’s health.
 Some fungicides, however, have been shown to cause tumors in laboratory animals.
 When using any pesticide, toxic or not, take several precautions.
 These are always outlined clearly on each label.
 Wear protective clothing (gloves, long-sleeve shirt, and long-leg trousers) while mixing or applying the product, keep it out of reach of children and animals, apply it when weather is calm, and clean all equipment, clothes, and yourself after application.

 One last point.
-Many diseases can be controlled using several nonchemical control techniques.
-A combination of techniques, both cultural and chemical, usually works quite well for control of most diseases.
+Many diseases can be managed using several nonchemical management techniques.
+A combination of techniques, both cultural and chemical, usually works quite well for management of most diseases.